 Jennifer Lopez has always had a passion for working with children, families and communities.
 Prior to YES Institute, she served as Executive Director of The Child Care Center, Inc., where she oversaw early childhood services for over 130 youth from infancy to Pre-K.

 In high school, Jen was an active member of the Future Educators of America, and volunteered with Best Buddies and Special Olympics.
 She has worked as a Paraprofessional for Miami-Dade County Public Schools, and severed as a Teacher Assistant for the Children's Creative Learning Center at Florida International University (FIU).

-Jen is the YES Institute’s Education Specialist, engaging participants, in both English and Spanish language, in authentic and open conversations about youth safety and healthy development on the topics of gender and orientation.
-Being the newest staff member on our team, she enthusiastically brings new ideas to our work.
+Jen is YES Institute's Education Specialist, engaging participants, in both English and Spanish language, in authentic and open conversations about youth safety and healthy development on the topics of gender and orientation.
+She enthusiastically brings new ideas to our work everyday.

 Jen is pursing a Masters Degree in Curriculum & Instruction Development at FIU and is a member of the National Association of Education for Young Children (NAEYC).